vankampen92/PROJECT_HOLLING_II_nD/README.md

 # PROJECT_HOLLING_II_nD
-Holling Type II feeding dynanics of a consumers on multiple resources
+Holling Type II feeding dynanics of a consumer on multiple resources